meilisearch/documentation/reference/api/search.md

 **Expected value**: an array of attribute or `["*"]` **Default value**: `null`

 Crops the selected attributes' values in the returned results to the length indicated by the [`cropLength`](#crop-length) parameter.
+By default, crop boundaries will be indicated by the ellipsis character (`…`)—this can be configured using the [`cropMarker`](#crop-marker) search parameter.

+cropped fields indicate where crop happened with a `cropMarker`, which by default is the ellipsis ch

 When this parameter is set, a field called `_formatted` will be added to `hits`.
 The cropped version of each document will be available there.

-Optionally, you can indicate a custom crop length for any of the listed attributes: `attributesToCrop=["attributeNameA:25", "attributeNameB:150"]`.
+Optionally, you can indicate a custom crop length for any of the listed attributes: `attributesToCrop=["attributeNameA:10", "attributeNameB:15"]`.
 The custom crop length set in this way has priority over the `cropLength` parameter.

 Instead of supplying individual `attributes`, you can provide `["*"]` as a value: `attributesToCrop=["*"]`.
 This will crop the values of all attributes present in [`attributesToRetrieve`](#attributes-to-retrieve).

-**Cropping starts at the first occurrence of the search query**.
-It only keeps `cropLength` characters on each side of the first match, rounded to match word boundaries.
+**Cropping starts at the first occurrence of the search query.** If a query contains several terms, cropping will start at the first occurrence of any of those terms.
 If no query word is present in the cropped field, the crop will start from the first word.

 #### Example

-If you use `shifu` as a search query and set the value of the `cropLength` parameter to `10`:
+If you use `shifu` as a search query and set the value of the `cropLength` parameter to `5`:

 <CodeSamples id="search_parameter_guide_crop_1" />